chrahunt/dotfiles/backup/README.md

 Currently the top-level always-excluded paths are hard-coded, and directories containing a file named `.nobackup` are ignored.

+## getting restic

+This project assumes the use of the restic at https://github.com/chrahunt/restic/tree/pr-3200 which is the latest master and restic/restic#3200, supporting:

+1. `backup --files-from-verbatim`
+2. `backup --set-path`

 ## configuration

-Configuration lives in "$HOME/.backup/config.json" and must contain:
+Configuration lives in `$HOME/.backup/config.json` and must contain:

 - `base_directory` (string):
 - `env_command` (string): shell command that, when executed, must produce a